 About this project

 Wounds that fail to heal are a worldwide unmet clinical need.
-Current therapies are often ineffective, largely because not enough is known about how wounds normally heal or what goes wrong in pathological wounds, such as leg ulcers or pressure sores.
+Current therapies are often ineffective, largely because not enough is known about how wounds normally heal in response to the treatment clinically received.

-You have the exciting opportunity to join this cohort of PhD students working towards the common goal of applying cutting-edge research techniques to better understand and develop new ways to improve wound repair.
+Working as part of the University of Hull’s Advanced Wound Care cluster, in partnership with Smith & Nephew (an industry-leading wound care company), you will join a cohort of PhD students working towards the common goal of applying cutting-edge research techniques to better understand and develop new ways to improve wound repair.
 The cluster incorporates a pool of experienced supervisors who are experts in wound healing, biomedicine, biomedical engineering and chemistry.
-All projects also include industry supervisors and provide unique industrial training opportunities
+All projects also include industry supervisors and provide unique industrial training opportunities.